EMU DEI Grants

 Belong Together Mini Grants

-The DEI mini grants ($300 max.) allow staff, faculty and students to request financial support for DEI initiatives that advance a feeling of belonging on campus.
-Applications are accepted on a rolling basis and reviewed by the Office of DEI using the following criteria:
+The DEI mini grants ($300 max.) allow staff, faculty and students to request financial support for DEI initiatives on campus that align with EMU's strategic plan.
+Applications are accepted all year long and reviewed by the Office of DEI using the following criteria:

 - the overall purpose and goals of the project;

-- the project’s connection to advancing a sense of belonging at EMU
+- the project’s connection to advancing a sense of belonging on EMU's campus

-- the project’s connection to EMU’s mission; and vision
+- the project’s connection to EMU’s strategic plan, mission and vision

 Questions?
 Contact the DEI office at dei@emu.edu or 540.432.4388